 Employees are often the weakest link when it comes to security in the workplace.
 Few workers understand how simple it is for a cybercriminal to gain access to the network through an employee’s mobile phone, and often opt to use their own devices in the workplace.

 For example, healthcare workers need to be shown how a cybercriminal could infiltrate the network through hacking someone’s phone.
-This would also start a dialogue between healthcare employees, helping them to prioritise security and thus giving the IT department a better chance of protecting the organisation from a breach.
+This would also start a dialogue between healthcare employees, helping them to prioritize security and thus giving the IT department a better chance of protecting the organization from a breach.

-It’s naturally assumed that a healthcare IT professional should be able to effectively protect his or her organisation from an attack.
+It’s naturally assumed that healthcare IT professionals should be able to effectively protect his or her organization from an attack.
 However, even the most experienced security professional would struggle to do so without the right tools in place.
-To protect healthcare organisations from disastrous attacks requires funding, investment, and cooperation from employees.
+To protect healthcare organizations from disastrous attacks requires funding, investment, and cooperation from employees.